 The Code does not define "universal service obligation" but only "universal service", as a roster of services subject to constant definition and updating.
-However, the Code provides the universal service obligations (Articles 53 to 65), as a burden on all authorised operators.

-Under Article 53 of the Code, electronic communication services must be made available at the quality specified to all end-users in their territory, independently of geographical location, and, in the light of specific national conditions, at an affordable price.
+However, the Code provides the universal service obligations (Articles 53 to 65), as a burden on all authorised operators must be made available at the quality specified to all end-users in their territory, independently of geographical location, and, in the light of specific national conditions, at an affordable price.
 In addition, AGCOM determines the most efficient and appropriate approach for ensuring the implementation of universal service, whilst respecting the principles of objectivity, transparency, non-discrimination and proportionality.